saidbleik/batchai_mm_ad/Readme.md

     "Value": 84.92
 }
 ```
 The source code of the app can be found [here](data_simulator/Program.cs).
-The app uses the Azure C# SDK to send the messages to EVent Hubs asynchronously:
+The app uses the Azure C# SDK to send the messages to Event Hubs asynchronously:

 ```CSharp
 using Microsoft.Azure.EventHubs;